 Food handler training and certification program

-Become a Ministry of Health and Long-Term Care certified food handler!
+Become a Ministry of Health certified food handler!

 Do you work in the food service industry?
-Do you want to learn the safe way to prepare food or get your staff certified as a food handler?
+Then you will want to learn the safe way to prepare food and get your staff certified as a food handler.

-If you work in a restaurant, a daycare, a long-term care facility, or if you just want to learn more about food safety, this one-day course is designed to meet your needs.
+If you work in a restaurant, child care or long-term care facility, or if you just want to learn more about food safety, this one-day course is designed to meet your needs.

-This one-day course meets the requirements for food safety training as set out by the Ministry of Health and Long-Term Care.
+The course meets the requirements for food safety training as set out by the Ministry of Health.

 Topics covered include: